EVBTales/EVBTales/AuburnE1.md

 “U-uss.”

 Carden sniffs and draws closer to you, grabbing your hand.
 They can’t meet your eyes, but just looks at your hand as they grasp it lightly.
 “I will, but not right now.”
-Snif.
+Sniff.
 “We should go, um, go help with the Thunderbird.”
 Carden lets go of your hand and walks out of the cave.
 You stand to follow her, but everything swirls around you and your side feels as if it has been split open and you collapse to the cold cave floor.
 Your breathing becomes labored and difficult, so you can’t call out, but luckily Carden hears you and comes back to your side.
 They are speaking to you, but you can’t make out their words.
 Slowly, darkness begins to come in again and you can’t help but return to it.

 ---